'Pull' and 'Push' Architecture (English Version)

 In a good modern architecture, you actually see the same thing happening at the top, data (data) is being 'pulsed'.
 The underlying layer uses (micro) services and the push principle for editable processes and to put the data at strategic locations.
 You often see this together with a kind of message bus to which micro services are subscribed.
 You can extend this line to software architecture (within the microservices) "Event-Driven-Development" (EDD).

+Okay, why do we need it?
+Simple.
 We have more and more complex data at our disposal and we want to extract information from it quickly, preferably tailored to personal wishes, on different platforms

 (website, mobile, links, etc.).
 It is therefore important to group data collections and to facilitate pull requests from those groups.
 Between the data groups, the data can be updated by means of the "push" principle, for example by (micro) services.
 These data groups can then be executed redundantly (scalable) depending on the need for availability or speed.
 This way you prevent the core architecture from getting stuck.
-Interfaces with big data structures (see also previous blog 'Big Data',
+Interfaces with big data structures (see also previous blog 'Big Data', https://www.casperotto.nl/en-gb_big_data_strategy) can be made with this and you can gain insights in a more Agile way (see also previous blog 'Business Intelligence' , https://www.casperotto.nl/en-gb_business-intelligence).
+The ultimate goal is to establish a scalable and flexible concept on which an organization can shape its business strategies.
+For both now and in the future.

 Such a Pull and Push architecture is never really finished, sometimes you have to redefine collections (refractor) in order to maintain or strengthen the power.
 Good architecture is always on the move; '...
 There's work to be done ...'.